palakgupta2712/astro-portfolio/src/content/posts/Storing-Prices-the-Right-Way -in-Your-SQL-Database.md

 tags: ["#PreflightParty", "#hashtag#SecurityFirst", "#hashtag#DataHarmony", "#hashtag#NoMoreWebWalls"]
 ---

-In the lifeblood of commerce, the bane of our wallets, and the data point causing endless confusion when it comes to storage.
+<span style="color:orange">In the lifeblood of commerce, the bane of our wallets, and the data point causing endless confusion when it comes to storage.
 Should you store them as-is, or convert them to the lowest fraction of the currency?
-Fear not, fellow data enthusiasts, for this 5-minute guide will demystify the best ways to store prices in your SQL database!
+Fear not, fellow data enthusiasts, for this 5-minute guide will demystify the best ways to store prices in your SQL database!</span>

 ## Data Type Dilemma: DECIMAL vs. NUMERIC